Free vs Paid CAM Tools: Excel or Software?

 Annual reconciliation statements: Formatting a reconciliation statement for a handful of tenants is something Excel does without trouble.

-Gross-up calculation (single lease, standard provisions): If you have one lease with a gross-up provision and want to calculate the grossed-up expense pool, Excel handles this.
+Gross-up calculation for a standard lease: If you have one lease with a standard gross-up provision, Excel can calculate the grossed-up expense pool.
 Use our CAM gross-up calculator or the CAM reconciliation template as a starting point.

 Where Excel Fails

-Cumulative cap carryforward: This is the most common spreadsheet failure mode.
-Cumulative caps accumulate unused cap capacity across years.
-Tracking this correctly in Excel requires a formula that references prior year data — which works until someone overwrites a cell, moves a row, or starts a new workbook.
-The error is silent: the formula produces a number, it just might be wrong.
+Cumulative cap carryforward: Cumulative caps accumulate unused cap capacity across years.
+Tracking this correctly in Excel requires a formula that references prior year data.
+It works until someone overwrites a cell, moves a row, or starts a new workbook.
+The error is silent: the formula produces a number, but the number may be wrong.

-Per-lease gross-up configuration: When different tenants have different deemed occupancy percentages (one lease says 90%, another says 95%, a third has no gross-up provision), Excel requires manual configuration for each tenant.
-This is manageable at 10 leases.
+Per-lease gross-up configuration: When different tenants have different deemed occupancy percentages, Excel requires manual configuration for each tenant.
+That is manageable at 10 leases.
 At 30 leases, with amendments modifying gross-up terms on some of them, it becomes a maintenance problem.

-Dynamic exclusion lists: When a tenant has specific CAM exclusions, you need to exclude those GL accounts from their allocation before calculating their share.
-In Excel, this typically requires a separate tab or a complex array formula that's hard to audit and easy to break.
+Dynamic exclusion lists: When a tenant has specific CAM exclusions, you need to exclude those GL accounts from that tenant's allocation before calculating their share.
+In Excel, this usually requires a separate tab or a complex array formula that is hard to audit and easy to break.
 Software handles this with lease-level configuration.

-Multi-year consistency: Reconciliation involves comparisons to prior years (for cap calculations, trend analysis, and audit defense).
-Excel files from three years ago may use different formulas, different GL account codes, or different pro-rata share calculations than current files — producing inconsistencies that are hard to reconcile.
+Multi-year consistency: Reconciliation involves comparisons to prior years for cap calculations, trend analysis, and audit defense.
+Excel files from three years ago may use different formulas, different GL account codes, or different pro-rata share calculations than current files.

-Version control: When two people edit the same Excel file, or when you're working from last year's file as a template, version control is manual and error-prone.
-What version is the authoritative reconciliation?
-Who made the last change and when?
+Version control: When two people edit the same Excel file, or when you work from last year's file as a template, version control is manual.
+Which workbook is authoritative?
+Who made the last change?
+What changed after review?
+Microsoft 365's 60-day change history helps with recent edits, but it does not solve long-term CAM audit support.

-For more on why spreadsheets create systematic reconciliation problems, see /blog/death-of-spreadsheet-cam.
+For more on why spreadsheets create reconciliation problems, see /blog/death-of-spreadsheet-cam.

 The Free Tools That Actually Exist